UpGado/upgado.github.io/_posts/2019-01-11-work-culture-1.md

 ### First encounter with Jim

 So I meet Jim.
 He is an old, bearded dude who talks and acts in a socially awkward way.
 I was happy.
 That is *actually* fine: I like spending time with "weird people", partially because I think they are funny and cute, and also because, around them, I don't feel pressure to act in any certain way.
-I was thinking: Jim probably has problems interacting with many people, but not with me, because I just know how to interact with socially-awkaward people, and it takes a lot more weirdness than normal to "throw me off".
+I was thinking: Jim probably has problems interacting with many people, but not with me, because I just know how to interact with socially-awkaward people, and it takes a lot more weirdness than normal to throw me off.

 But I was wrong.
 Jim is actually *so* bad that I can't deal with him.
 It is not just that we don't have chemistry and should limit unnecessary contact; he actually goes out of his way to make matters worse.
 Like mean, condescending responses is his thing.
 But we all met those kinds of people.
 I actually want to talk about other behaviour that are more subtle yet very toxic for performance.